 If you’re young, you probably think that you have nothing to worry about!
 Reward yourself for your hard work with weekly happy hours and daily dine-outs, right?
 Wrong!

-Although you might not think about it now, your lavish spending habits are having an effect on the quality of life that you will have later on!
+Although you might not think about it now, your lavish spending habits are negatively affecting the quality of life that you will have later on!

 9. Invest in property